Deutsch English

 MW: What do you look for when you take on new people at Bosun, and what is the process?

 DWA: In essence we look for people who have soul qualities of interest, reverence and courage.
 Skills and experience are next.
-One can always teach sound human souls, many Waldorf graduates for example, skills.
+One can always teach sound human souls, Waldorf graduates for example, skills.
 Experience they can also get over time.
-When a soul has no interest, reverence or courage, one is taking on a very big task.
+But: When a soul has no interest, reverence or courage, one is taking on a very big task.

 MW: You are currently in the process of transferring the company into responsible ownership; how do you use surpluses today?